 Veterans Fire Corps (US Military Veterans Only)

-The training provided to participants has three components: training as an SCA Corps member, USFS ﬁre training, and ﬁeld-based practical experience.
+The training provided to participants has three components: training as an SCA Corps member, Wildland fire and chainsaw training, as well as ﬁeld-based practical experience.
 Each training component builds on the prior training, focusing not only on technical aspects, but also on softer skills such as leadership, group dynamics, and conﬂict management.
-When not working on fuels mitigation, members may work with USFS staff in other areas, such as trails, archeology, ﬁsheries, or other projects.
+When not working on fuels mitigation, members may work with various federal agency staff in other areas, such as trails, archeology, ﬁsheries, or other projects.
 Members receive weekly living allowances.
 Housing and ﬁeld-based meals are provided, but positions may require camping in the ﬁeld for a signiﬁcant portion of the program.

 SCA waives application fees for all US Military Veterans.